Where Industry Leaders Come Together

 The Texas A&M University ITEC Interoperability Institute is a platform where industry leaders come together to address challenges in first responder communication.
 ITEC hosts workshops, exercises, and technology demonstrations to enhance emergency response effectiveness.

-The conference will be held from April 7 to April 11, 2025, at the Texas A&M Conference Center in College Station, TX.
+The conference will be held from November 17 to November 21, 2025, at the Texas A&M Conference Center in College Station, TX.

 Attendees can learn about cutting-edge advancements in first responder technologies, connect with professionals in the field, showcase their commitment to innovation, and contribute to shaping the future of first responder communication.